All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Reliefs showing eagles in Hagia Sophia

 A capital in the main portal shows eagles looking westwards and eastwards.
 The double-headed eagle was the symbol of the Byzantine Empire which spread from the west to the east.
-The Byzantine Empire was often torn by this dual soul, especially on religious matters.
-The Emperors of Trebizond used as standard the double-headed eagle of Byzantium, however after 1261 they recognized the new Byzantine Empire proclaimed by the Emperors of Nicaea following the reconquest of Constantinople and the eagle of Trebizond lost a head (relief on the apse of the church).
-However, after the fall of both the Byzantine Empire of Constantinople (1453) and the Byzantine Empire of Trebizond (1461), the marriage of a Comneni princess (Zoe "Sophia") to Ivan III the Great, Prince of Moscow, gave him the right to call himself Lord of all Russias and heir to the Byzantine Empire.
+The Emperors of Trebizond used as standard the double-headed eagle of Byzantium, however after 1261 they recognized the new Byzantine Empire proclaimed by the Emperors of Nicaea following the reconquest of Constantinople.
+After the fall of both the Byzantine Empire of Constantinople (1453) and the Byzantine Empire of Trebizond (1461), the marriage of a Comneni princess (Zoe "Sophia") to Ivan III the Great, Prince of Moscow, gave the latter the right to call himself Lord of all Russias and heir to the Byzantine Empire.
 His followers were to assume the title of caesars (tsars) and their standard showed the Byzantine double-headed eagle.
 The Austrian Emperors as heirs to the Sacred Roman Empire had also a standard showing the same eagle.
 The double-headed eagle is also a symbol of the Orthodox Church.

 Dome and pavement of Hagia Sophia

 The paintings have vivid colours, still, and their design shows some western influence as they are not as rigid as in the traditional Byzantine style.
 The high drum of the dome lets in a lot of light.
-The pavement shows traces of the typical mosaics of Byzantine churches made using slices of columns and pieces of marbles from the ancient temples (this kind of decoration is frequent in many churches of Rome: e.g. S. Maria Maggiore).
+The pavement shows traces of the typical mosaics of Byzantine churches which were made by using slices of columns and pieces of marbles from the ancient buildings (this kind of decoration is frequent in many churches of Rome where it is known as Cosmati work: e.g. at S. Maria in Cosmedin).

 Frescoes in Hagia Sophia (right: Marriage at Cana)